The Brooklyn Mirador - Sources of Information

 Link - June 20 1867 Brooklyn Eagle reports on Plaza's progress.

-October 19 1867 the Plaza opened with a simple jet of water as its centerpiece.
+October 19 1867 the Plaza opened, a simple jet of water planned as its centerpiece.

 October 21 1869 the Lincoln Statue is unveiled at the northern end of the Plaza's axis.